The Carnal Fugues

 A Japanese soprano has lost her voice and seeks repose on a sailing boat in Corsica.
 A South African advertising executive learns the ropes at his Accra office.
 In London, a Roman man happens upon a woman from the past, bringing back a passionate interlude he has hidden from himself.
 Destructive lovers interview a renowned musician in dusty Bamako.
 Retirees from Paris visit a laden property in the south of France, and an untamed Greek island brings a widow back to the ebb of life.

-**CURRENTLY SHORTLISTED FOR THE PRIME MINISTER’S LITERARY AWARDS **
+**SHORTLISTED FOR THE PRIME MINISTER’S LITERARY AWARDS, AUSTRALIA **

 Judge’s comments: The sentences in The Carnal Fugues are darkly brilliant, biting, vital, comic.
 They flash along, discharging an energy that is full of sex and savagery.
 Different people from different places are all captured in these same currents of desire, laid bare to their own bodies, their sensual minds.